kdvolder/jsoo_tut/README.md

  (libraries jsoo_tut js_of_ocaml js_of_ocaml-lwt))
 ```

-Note: I also kepy the `hello_console` executable stanza in comments.
+Note: I also kept the `hello_console` executable stanza in comments.
 I wish I could
-keep them both at the same time but it looks like they somehow conflict with eachother.
+have kept them both active at the same time but it looks like they somehow conflict
+with eachother.

 Now let's change the `hello_dom.ml` so it adds a "Hello Dom World!" pararagraph to the
 dom.